 The Home Energy Model (HEM) changes the relationship between architectural design and energy compliance.
-Under SAP, design decisions had a relatively muted impact on the compliance calculation — the monthly method smoothed out the effects of orientation, glazing placement, and thermal mass.
-Under HEM's half-hourly dynamic simulation, every design choice carries greater weight.
-Compact form factors, careful glazing distribution, thermal bridge-free detailing, and robust airtightness strategies are now critical to achieving compliance with the Future Homes Standard (FHS).
+Under SAP, the monthly method smoothed out the timing of solar gains and the dynamic effects of thermal mass.
+Under HEM's half-hourly dynamic simulation, these effects are modelled explicitly.
+Compact form factors and careful glazing design reduce energy demand and running costs, while thermal bridge-free detailing and robust airtightness strategies remain central to meeting the Future Homes Standard (FHS).

 This page summarises the key design implications of HEM and the FHS for architects.
 For a detailed design checklist and worked examples, see our Architect Design Guide.